This is an open invitation.

 A call to reflect on what lives within us, to connect with the roots and wisdoms that have shaped us, and to honour the legacies we wish to carry forward.
 Take a moment to pause, to listen, and to write to your ancestral self.

-All letters shared with us will become part of this living repository.
+All letters shared with us will be anonymised and added to this living repository.

 Across many cosmologies, time is not linear.